 Figure 1.
 Schematic overview of the work packages and timeline of Leverage Points.
-The project includes a conceptual scale (WP 1; WP 2.1, 3.1, 4.1), a regional, empirical scale (WP 2.2, 3.2, 4.2), and a local, transdisciplinary case study scale (WP 5).
-Additional work packages are devoted to integration (WP 6), formative accompanying research (WP 7), and project management (WP 8).
+The project included a conceptual scale (WP 1; WP 2.1, 3.1, 4.1), a regional, empirical scale (WP 2.2, 3.2, 4.2), and a local, transdisciplinary case study scale (WP 5).
+Additional work packages were devoted to integration (WP 6), formative accompanying research (WP 7), and project management (WP 8).

 Work Package leads: Abson and Leventon; Contributing PIs: All.

-This work package will clarify overarching concepts and develop flexible, shared conceptual framework for the study of leverage points and levers in the context of food and energy.
-These conceptual frameworks will serve as points of departure for all other work packages, and will help to integrate findings across levels of analysis, case studies, themes and leverage points.
+This work package clarified overarching concepts and developed flexible, shared conceptual framework for the study of leverage points and levers in the context of food and energy.
+These conceptual frameworks served as points of departure for all other work packages, and helped to integrate findings across levels of analysis, case studies, themes and leverage points.

 Work Package leads: Newig and Schomerus; Contributing PIs: Leventon.

-This work package will study processes of institutional change in order to understand how structures can be leveraged for sustainability transformations.
+This work package studied processes of institutional change in order to understand how structures can be leveraged for sustainability transformations.
 Social structures embodied in formal institutions (rules, regulations and policies) enable, constrain and guide human action, and thus shape sustainability transformations.
 Existing literature mostly lacks a systems-oriented view to institutional change, and pays only scarce attention to processes of institutional failure and decline, and even less to potentially productive functions of such phenomena.
-Leverage Points will fill these gaps by first, firmly embedding institutional analysis into an overall complex-systems oriented framework, and second, by considering the extent to which these productive functions of institutional failure and decline are found in reality, and can serve as levers for sustainability.
-Alongside institutional failure and success, the productive functions of institutional failure and decline that will be explored include:
+Leverage Points filled these gaps by first, firmly embedding institutional analysis into an overall complex-systems oriented framework, and second, by considering the extent to which these productive functions of institutional failure and decline are found in reality, and can serve as levers for sustainability.
+Alongside institutional failure and success, the productive functions of institutional failure and decline that were explored included: